Can feeding the fire of an overcharged immune system save the lives of patients in septic shock?

 Providing Excellence In Legal Service To Maryland Patients Injured By Medical Malpractice

-Schochor, Federico and Staton, P.A. has more than 30 years of successful experience representing clients and their families injured through medical negligence.
+Schochor, Staton, Goldberg, and Cardea, P.A. has more than 30 years of successful experience representing clients and their families injured through medical negligence.
 When you suffer serious injury due to the fault of others in Baltimore, Washington, DC, or elsewhere in the US, we can help.
 Contact us or call 410-234-1000 to schedule a free consultation today.